What is continuous KYC?

 However If you look at new entrants within the FinTech and technology space, these companies are really innovating how they use KYC to set their customer experience apart.

 Take Monzo, Starling or Revolute who treat KYC onboarding and continued monitoring as a way to retain and interact with customers, rather than something that is onerous and difficult for that customer.

 In today’s digital and demand-driven world compliance goes beyond a set of processes and instead should be insight-driven to provide new opportunities to drive customer focussed decisions.
 With the clever use of API driven technologies, machine learning and rules engines it means that cKYC is now achievable for all.

 The time for maintaining the status quo or taking incremental steps in the face of industry disruption has passed and should be replaced by a dynamic approach to cKYC.

-The past 12 months has highlighted that businesses can adapt and deploy digital processes far quicker than their roadmap had originally scoped.
-The need to reduce unnecessary and repeated labour intensive processes has never been more important.
+The past 12 months have highlighted that businesses can adapt and deploy digital processes far quicker than their roadmap had originally scoped.
+As a result, the need to reduce unnecessarily and repeated labour-intensive processes has never been more important.

 By taking a transformational approach to continuous customer due diligence in your business, you can deliver a better relationship with your customer and avoid costly manual processes for monitoring and remediation.